EmilianoBruni/kronosjs/README.md

 yarn add kronosjs
 ```

----

 ## 🚀 Quick Start

 1. **Install package** and register your handlers
 2. **Launch the server** and open the UI at `/` (API under `/api`)
 3. **Use the CLI** to run jobs and monitor status from the terminal
 4. **Configure storage and auth** via ENV or config file

----

-## 💡 Use Cases

--   Operational task scheduling and visibility
--   Admin-friendly controls for background workers
--   CI-triggered job runs and monitoring
--   Rapid iteration with hot-reloaded job definitions

----

-## 🔐 Security

--   API key or JWT auth for UI and API _(recommended in production)_
--   CORS and rate limiting toggles

 ### Basic Example